 - 1.4.1.
 All proposed bridge barrier rails shall be per Standard Drawing CBR1 unless noted otherwise elsewhere in this RFP. - 1.4.2.
-Vandal fencing shall be mounted to the bridge railing on spans over the railroad. - 1.4.3.
+Vandal fencing is not required on the railroad bridge. - 1.4.3.
 A Two-Bar Metal Rail shall be used on all structures with sidewalks, multi-use paths, or designated to have future sidewalks.
 The top of the parapet for the Two-Bar Metal Rail shall be set 2'-3" above the sidewalk or future sidewalk.
 For separation between travel lanes and multi-use paths, use Standard CBR2 or an approved vertical face barrier rail. - 1.4.4.
 In addition to the laneage, shoulders, and raised medians shown on the Preliminary Roadway Plans and specified in the Roadway Scope of Work, and as may need to be modified to satisfy the requirements of Section 5.1.3 of the Roadway Scope of Work, bridges shall be designed and constructed to include, or accommodate the future inclusion of, sidewalks and/or multi-use paths, as well as shown in the table below: